 The process starts by right-clicking on the DOM node you want to capture.
 Then select the option to capture the node, which is labeled differently depending on which DevTools you’re using.

-node to take a full-page screenshot.
+Repeat the same steps on the html node to take a full-page screenshot.
 When you do, though, it’s worth noting that Safari retains the transparency of the element’s background color — Chromium and Firefox will capture it as a white background.

 There’s another option!
 You can take a “responsive” screenshot of the page, which allows you to capture the page at a specific viewport width.
 As you might expect, each browser has different ways to get there.